andbue/nashi/README.md

 ### Keyboard shortcuts in the text input area
 - Tab/Shift+Tab switches to the next/previous input
 - Shift+Enter saves the edits for the current line
 - Shift+Alt shows an additional range of characters to select as an alternative to the character next to the cursor.
-Input one of them using the corresponding number
+Input one of them using the corresponding number.
+- Shift+Insert opens a new comment field
 ### Global keyboard shortcuts
 - Shift+PageUp/PageDown loads the next/previous page if the filenames of your PageXML files contain the number
 - Ctrl+S downloads the PageXML file